-Students with scheduling or transportation issues must personally discuss the conflict(s) with the Assistant Principal in advance of the scheduled detention.
-The accumulation of four (4) detentions in one quarter will result in a conference with the Assistant Principal and parent/guardian and a disciplinary agreement with the student will be established.
+Students with scheduling or transportation issues must personally discuss the conflict(s) with the Assistant Principal or Dean of Students in advance of the scheduled detention.
+A determination will be made by the Assistant Principal or Dean of Students about how to serve the detention(s).
+A phone conference with a parent/guardian may be necessary after the initial meeting between the student and administrator.